adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 This repository includes a tokenization example for subscriptions.
 Within this demo app, you'll find a simplified version of a website that offers a music subscription service.
 The shopper can purchase a subscription and administrators can manage the saved (tokenized) payment methods on a separate admin panel.
 The panel allows admins to make payments on behalf of the shopper using this token.
 We refer to this token as `recurringDetailReference` in this application.

+> **Note:** We've included a nice [blog post](https://www.adyen.com/blog/use-adyen-tokenization-to-implement-recurring-in-dotnet) that explains every step of the process.

 ![Subscription Demo](wwwroot/images/cardsubscription.gif)